wendellavila/fandom_clone_flutter/README.md

 # fandom_clone_flutter

-FANDOM Mobile Skin clone made with Flutter 3.19.
+FANDOM Mobile Skin clone made with Flutter 3.22.

+## Features

+- Connection with the MediaWiki API for retrieving images and content.
+- Browsing any FANDOM wiki by prefix.
+- Support for Main and Category namespaces.
+- Parsing content from wikitext/html output.

 ## Screens